The way Join Dementia Research works is simple:

 Sign up to Join Dementia Research to find out what research you could take part in.

 The service is aimed at people with dementia and their carers, but anyone with and without dementia over the age of 18 can sign up and people can register on behalf of someone else.

 You will initially be asked a few basic questions, in an online form.
 It only takes a few minutes to complete.

 You can also sign up on behalf of someone else if you are a carer or relative of someone with dementia, providing you have their consent or are acting in their best interests.

 Before sharing your personal information, you will also be asked to provide your consent for it to be used by researchers.
-Before you register, we would recommend you review our Volunteer Information Sheet.
+Before you register, we would recommend you review our Volunteer Guide.

 How does the matching work?

 All studies* have guidelines about who is suitable to take part.
 These are called the 'inclusion' and 'exclusion' criteria.
 They can include, for example, age and medical conditions.
 These are important to make sure a research study will be produce meaningful results.